 The higher population growth forecasts developed by Council indicate that approximately 40,000 additional dwellings will be needed to accommodate a population of 275,000 people by 2036.
-This housing demand estimate may be considered as a high growth scenario as it significantly exceeds the projected population of 233,150 (equivalent to 26,700 dwellings) identified by the Department of Planning and Environment.
+This housing demand estimate may be considered as a high growth scenario as it significantly exceeds the projected population of 233,150 (equivalent to 26,700 dwellings) identified by the DPIE.